anyway1021/eagle-doc/docs/applications.md

 * Kafka ingest: this application consumes data from Kafka.
 In other words, users have to stream the log into Kafka first.

-* Data re-procesing, which includes raw log parser, ip zone joiner, sensitivity information joiner.
+* Data re-procesing, which includes raw log parser, sensitivity information joiner.

 * Kafka sink: parsed data will flows into Kafka again, which will be consumed by the alert engine.